 Five great ways to improve your balance with yoga

-Students often tell me they notice their balance has improved after coming to my classes regularly.
-I ‘d say that’s because we are working on our balance in more ways than you might think in yoga.
+Students often tell me they notice their balance has improved after coming to class regularly.
+I’d say that’s because we are working on our balance in more ways than you might think in yoga.
 It’s not just the balancing poses.

 What is good balance?

-Balance poses are challenging.
-It can be so frustrating as you fall in and out of the pose…there is no hiding in a standing balance!
+Balance poses in yoga are challenging.
+It can be so frustrating as you fall in and out of a pose…there is no hiding in a standing balance!

-If you find this, note that it becomes interesting and fun when you understand that you need to deliberately create opportunities to wobble around.
-You need to feel yourself moving towards and away from a centred position, in order to challenge and strengthen your balance systems.
-So in class, we create off-balance dynamic movements, wobble around on a regular basis, and then the static yoga balance poses get miraculously easier too.
+But to challenge and strengthen your balance systems, you need to feel yourself moving towards and away from a centred position, so in class, we create off-balance dynamic movements, and intentionally wobble around.
+This is a much more fun training, and then the static yoga balance poses get easier too.

 How does balance work in humans?